Sunflower-Dolls/Vapoursynth-llvmexpr/docs/postfix.md

     - All output must be done explicitly by writing to absolute pixel coordinates or by writing to frame properties.
     - The stack must be empty at the end of execution.

+> [!IMPORTANT]
-> **Note:** Throughout this document, features specific to one function will be explicitly marked.
+>  Throughout this document, features specific to one function will be explicitly marked.
 If not marked, the feature is available in both `Expr` and `SingleExpr`.

 #### **1.3.
 Reverse Polish Notation (RPN)**